-The Illinois Valley Community Development Organization is a 501(c)(3) non-profit organization working to improve the economic and social conditions in rural southwest Oregon through cooperative programs and partnerships designed to enhance the standard of living, create jobs, and encourage sustainable community development
+The Illinois Valley Community Development Organization is a 501(c)(3) non-profit organization working to develop, implement, and evaluate a living Illinois Valley Strategic Plan that encourages stable community development and aims to improve local economic and social conditions through cooperative programs and partnerships in rural southwest Oregon.

 4 - 7